fudgebucket27/LoopMintSharp/README.md

   "Settings": {
-    "LoopringApiKey": "Your Api Key Here", //Your loopring api key "LoopringPrivateKey": "Your Private Key Here", //Your loopring private key "LoopringAddress": "Your loopring address here", //Your loopring address "LoopringAccountId": 40940, //Your loopring account id
+    "LoopringApiKey": "Your Api Key Here", //Your loopring api key "LoopringPrivateKey": "Your Private Key Here", //Your loopring private key "LoopringAddress": "Your loopring address here", //Your loopring address (NOT YOUR ENS) "LoopringAccountId": 40940, //Your loopring account id
     "NftAmount": 1, //Amount of NFTs to mint, number between 1 - 10 000
     "NftRoyaltyPercentage": 6, //Nft royalty percentage can be between 1% - 10%